 Less is (Almost) Definitely More: An Introduction to Hick’s Law for Web Designers

-In simple(ish) terms, Hick and Hyman both found that, when people are presented with more choices, the increase in their response time is logarithmic.
+What is Hick’s Law?In simple(ish) terms, Hick and Hyman both found that, when people are presented with more choices, the increase in their response time is logarithmic.
 This just means that, as the number of choices increases, the response time increases at a decreasing rate.
 In the end, increasing the number of choices stops making much difference.
 Don’t panic, here’s a picture: You can think of the horizontal axis as the number of items to choose from, and the vertical axis as time.
 Notice, that for 1 item, the choice time is 0.
 Adding more choices makes a big difference in the beginning, but much less towards the end.
 This law really only applies for sorted lists and tends to break down as choices become more complex, as we'll see.
 It actually describes a kind of binary search.
 Those of you who got further in computer science than I did will recognize that this means half of the remaining items are searched at a time.
 The remaining half is subdivided, one half of it is searched and so on.
 In human terms, it’s like narrowing down the search of, say a buffet table, by deciding if you’re going to start on the right or left.
 Then, having chosen the right side, deciding whether to start with soup or salad.
 The law applies equally to the number of stimuli (say, menu items) and the number of responses.
 So a menu like this: will take more time to process than a menu like this: If you can’t break down the choices logically (because the list is random, for example), searching in a binary fashion won’t help.
 This is also true in situations where you’re familiar with the interface, or guess (correctly) in advance which choices you’ll be offered.
 These, then are exceptions to Hick’s Law.
 It doesn’t really apply, for example, when deciding “how to manage your time”… Time Management Choice by Jean-Louis Zimmerman via Flickr.

 Relevance to Web DesignHere’s a simple rule: The longer it takes to make a choice, the easier it becomes to make no choice at all.
 Don’t be that designer!
 Most of the time, less is more.
 There are four performance metrics that are strongly affected by Hick’s law:

 - Average Time on Page